Upper second class honours (2:1) degree or equivalent in any discipline, with a considered interest in the area covered by the MSc.

 Months of entry

-The MSc Psychology of Economic Life teaches you to analyse economic phenomena with a social psychological lens, beyond homo economicus.
+The MSc Psychology of Economic Life teaches you to understand and shape economic behaviour - beyond homo economicus (economic man).

 Qualification, course duration and attendance options